isomerpages/mlaw-corp/news/press-releases/_posts/2019-04-03-Response-to-media-queries-on-Human-Rights-Watchs-statement-on-the-Protection-from-Online-Falsehoods-and-Manipulation-Bill.md

 ---
-layout: post
-title: Response to media queries on Human Rights Watch’s statement on the Protection from Online Falsehoods and Manipulation Bill
+title: 'Response to media queries on Human Rights Watch’s statement on the Protection from Online Falsehoods and Manipulation Bill'
 permalink: /news/press-releases/Response-to-media-queries-on-Human-Rights-Watch-statement-on-the-Protection-from-Online-Falsehoods-and-Manipulation-Bill
-breadcrumbs: Press Releases
+breadcrumbs: 'Press Releases'
-collection_name: news

 ---

 3 Apr 2019 Posted in [Press releases](/news/press-releases)